-Here, we investigate synaptic integration of spatiotemporal spike patterns with multiple dynamic synapses \cite{Bartolozzi2007synapses} on point-neurons in the DYNAP-SE neuromorphic processor \cite{moradi2018dynaps}.
-We characterize the resulting delayed \glspl{EPSP} by measuring and analyzing the membrane potentials of the neuromorphic neuron circuits, and find that biologically relevant \gls{EPSP} delays with variability of order $10$ milliseconds per neuron can be realized.
-Albeit less flexible and general than a multicompartment implementation, this approach offers a complementary resource-efficient approach to feature integration and detection.
-The contribution of this work is twofold: (i) We use dynamic synapses in the DYNAP-SE to integrate multiple delayed \glspl{EPSP} as a simple model of dendritic integration \cite{wang2013active, schemmel2017accelerated}; (ii) we model, in effect, axonal as well as dendritic and synaptic temporal delays, instead of only axonal ones \cite{sheik2012emergent, sheik2012exploiting}, and thereby perform synaptic integration of spatiotemporal information using point neurons in a neuromorphic processor---subject to device-mismatch related challenges.
+The contribution of this work is twofold: (i) we use dynamic synapses in the DYNAP-SE neuromorphic processor integrating multiple delayed \glspl{EPSP} as a simple model of dendritic integration \cite{wang2013active, schemmel2017accelerated}; (ii) we model, in effect, axonal, as well as dendritic and synaptic, temporal delays---instead of only axonal ones \cite{sheik2012emergent, sheik2012exploiting}---and we thereby perform synaptic integration of spatiotemporal information using point neurons in a mixed-signal neuromorphic processor, which is subject to device-mismatch related challenges.